 SUMMIT technology is transitioning to FEMA’s National Exercise Division where it will be made available to the U.S. emergency preparedness community.

-Read more about this ECIS, DHS, and FEMA partnership.
+Read more about this EC, DHS, and FEMA partnership.